leomvit/leomvit.github.io/_posts/2020-05-11-shackles-of-fear.md

 You are praying for a baby boy but what about the girl you are going to give birth, why do you want to kill me!

 Oh!
-My mother, you are not coward , you have to give birth to me.
+My mother,you are not coward,you have to give birth to me.

  My life would be all yours and  I promise I will never let you down!